allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 - Sequential access on HDD may be hundreds of a thousand times faster than random access. 🤯
 - It may be faster to read sequentially from the disk than randomly from the memory.

+Who even uses HDD nowadays?
+What about SDD?
-This research also shows that reading fully sequentially from HDD may be faster than SSD.
+This research shows that reading fully sequentially from HDD may be faster than SSD.
-However, please note that the article is from 2009 and SSD developed significantly through the last decade.
-These results are probably outdated.
+However, please note that the article is from 2009 and SSD developed significantly through the last decade, thus these results are probably outdated.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/random-vs-sequential-benchmark.webp"
 alt="A graph visualizing difference between random and sequential access in memory, SDD and HDD, Benchmark from https://queue.acm.org/detail.cfm?id=1563874" class="small-image"/>

-The key takeaway is to prefer sequential access wherever we can.
-Let's think of how to apply it to our index structure.
+The key takeaway is **to prefer sequential access wherever we can**.
+In the next paragraph, I will explain how to apply it to our index structure.

 ## Optimizing tree for sequential access